Aviah/one-click-django-server/README.md

 ### Text to Replace:
-* Easiest way, and recommended, is to use a text editor that can run "replace all" on all files in a directory. *
+Edit the scripts with your site specific info such as IP, domain, username etc.
+Simply edit and run the find_replace.sh script:

+    ```you@dev-machine$ nano find_replace.sh
+    you@dev-machine$ ./find_replace.sh```

+These are the texts that you should replace (either with the script or, your editor of choice):

 1. Replace "PUB.IP.IP.IP" with the actual VPS Public IP (files: etc/hosts, etc/interfaces, etc/django-site-nginx)
-2. Replace ""GET.IP.IP.IP" with" the actual VPS Getaway IP (files: etc/interfaces)
+2. Replace "GET.IP.IP.IP" with" the actual VPS Getaway IP (files: etc/interfaces)
 3. Replace "myusername" with your actual username (files: setup.sh)
 4. Replace "example.com" with your actual domain (files: etc/hosts, site_repo/settings_production.py, etc/django-site-apache, etc/django-site-nginx)
 5. Replace "djangomysqlpassword" with actual password.
-This is the password that django will use to access MySQL (files: site_repo/settings.py, scripts/django_user.sql)
+This is the password that django will use to access MySQL (files: site_repo/settings.py, scripts/db.sql)
 6. Optional: Replace "my-django-server" with another hostname (files: etc/hostname, etc/hosts)
-7. Optional: Replace "mysite" with another projectname (files: setup.sh, scripts/django_projects.pth,etc/django-site-apache)
+7. Optional: Replace "mysite" with another projectname (files: setup.sh, scripts/django_projects.pth,etc/apache2.conf)

 ### SSH Public Key:

 1. From the command line:

-    `you@dev-machine$ cp ~/.ssh/id_rsa.pub one-click-django-server/user/`
+    `you@dev-machine$ cp ~/.ssh/id_rsa.pub user/`

 2. Backup known_hosts (in case you want to re-build the VPS and run everything again):
     `you@dev-machine$ cp ~/.ssh/known_hosts ~/.ssh/known_hosts.bak`